 [B] 309.1 Space-heating systems.
-Interior spaces intended for human occupancy shall be provided with active or passive space-heating systems capable of maintaining a minimum indoor temperature of 68° F (20° C) at a point 3 feet (914 mm) above floor on the design heating day.
-The installation of portable space heaters shall not be used to achieve compliance with this section.
+Interior spaces intended for human occupancy shall be provided with active or passive space-heating systems capable of maintaining a minimum an average indoor temperature of 68°F (20°C) at a point 3 feet (914 mm) above floor on the design heating day when the outside temperature is 24°F. The installation of portable space heaters shall not be used to achieve compliance with this section.